jenpennen/jennycho/src/content/blog/securing-and-scaling-identity-management.md

 ## User Fragmentation and Data Confidentiality

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Ensuring the secure removal of volunteers from DFG's social platforms after each project cycle is nearly impossible.
-Many student volunteers use personal or university email accounts to work on client projects, leaving any private client data shared during the cycle stored in those personal accounts.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Ensuring the secure removal of volunteers from DFG's social platforms after each project cycle is nearly impossible. **Many student volunteers use personal or university email accounts to work on client projects, leaving any private client data shared during the cycle stored in those personal accounts**.
 This creates significant risks for nonprofit partners, as such sensitive information could remain accessible to volunteers long after their involvement with them ends.
 Consequently, all DFG-specific project files are vulnerable to unauthorized access and sharing, jeopardizing the